Cobord/Plabic/README.md

 Lindstrom Minor uses the Lindstrom lemma to compute the specified minor of the weight matrix via a similar sum of products formula with systems of paths connecting the vertices in one set on the left side to vertices in the other set on the right side.

 The 2 totally_nonnegative/positive query methods take the diagram and a function which says whether or not a given edge weight is nonnegative/positive and deduces whether the weight matrix also is totally nonnegative/totally positive.
 This is when we have defined A-I via sympy to be unspecified variables that we will later interpret to only take nonnegative/positive values.

+# (Bounded) Affine Permutations

+There are many ways to construct these.

+- We can specify where several integers go enough to completely pin down everything with that and shift equivariance.
+- We may use a list of the Coxeter generators where the Coxeter graph is affine An
+- We may use juggling patterns
+- We may specify a decorated trip permutation and produce a bounded affine permutation from that
+- We may multiply, invert and concatenate to build from smaller examples

+There are several generators which yield all sorts of (bounded) affine permutations with various properties

+- All bounded affine permutations for a given n
+- Everything in S_n up to given Coxeter lengths (inessentially embedded into the affine case for common interface)
+- Everything in S_k times S_{n-k} (inessentially embedded into the affine case for common interface)
+- Everything in the affine symmetric group up to a given Coxeter length
+- Iterating through Q_{k,N} by lengths of the two factors (which form endpoints of a Bruhat interval)
+- Shifts of such Bruhat intervals using the other generators